How to Find Help

 JusticeMatters does not provide emergency response services.

-If we are unable to answer your call, please leave a message with your name and a phone number that is safe for you to answer.
-We try to return calls within two business days.
+To inquire about our services and request a consultation with an attorney, call our intake line at (919) 794-7511 ext.
+2. If we are unable to answer your call, please leave a message with your name and a phone number that is safe for you to answer, and an intake staff member will return your call.

 Make a Referral

-Most of our clients are referred to us by public and private agencies across North Carolina, including service providers, law enforcement, social services, court personnel, and other nonprofits.
-To make a referral to JusticeMatters, please call 919.794.7511 ext.
-1 (English) or 919.794.7511 ext.
-2 (Español).
+Many of our clients are referred to us by agencies and individuals across North Carolina, including service providers, law enforcement, social services, court personnel, law firms, and other nonprofits.

 Fees